 It’s also a sign that our thoughts are reinforcing themselves.

-For example, our brains are constructed of what are called neural pathways.
-You can think of neural pathways as types of trails we travel down.
-The more we travel down these trails, for example the trail of thinking about past negative events, the more defined the trails get.
+Our brains are constructed of what are called neural pathways.
+You can think of neural pathways as trails our brains travel down.
+The more we travel down these trails, (like the trail of thinking about past negative events) the more defined the trails get.

-And the more these trails are defined, the easier and more comfortable they become for our brain to travel down (even though they may bring us negative emotions or outcomes).
+And the more these trails are defined, the easier and more comfortable they become for our brains to travel down, even though they may bring us negative emotions or outcomes.

 This is exactly how constantly thinking about our past can harm us.
 The more we think a certain way, the more habitual and automatic the thoughts become, and the more likely we are to do it in the future. .